In this fast-paced world, it’s easy to forget the most crucial aspect of our existence… self-love.

 Try to not overthink setting boundaries.
 Instead, focus on the feeling.
 If you feel uncomfortable doing something, then maybe there’s a good reason.

 Taking care of yourself requires the time and space to do so.

 6. Gratitude exercise

 Each morning, from the heart, list who and what you’re grateful for.
 Not as a rote exercise, but as a true expression of what’s in your heart.

-Gratitude is gift to yourself.
+An attitude of gratitude is a gift to yourself.
 When I wrote my first book, I wrote an acknowledgment section, like most do.

 Although I was grieving the loss of my husband and feeling quite lonely and isolated, this exercise helped me get into a state of gratitude that’s been with me ever since.